ModularSoftAU/website/pages/products/craftify/features.md

 sidebar_position: 2
 ---

+## Loot Tables
-* End crystals can be found in End-City loot chests
+* End crystals are obtainable through End-City loot chests.
-* Skeleton horses can drop end crystals
+* It is possible for skeleton horses to drop end crystals as a rare drop.
-* Players will drop their head when killed by a player
+* When a player is killed by another player, their head will be dropped as a loot item.
-* The Ender Dragon drops an egg on death
+* When defeated, the Ender Dragon will drop an egg as an item.
-* Drowned drops copper more often, and drops shells
+* The Drowned mob has a higher chance of dropping copper and also drops Nautilus Shell.
 * Warden can drop more sculk things
+    *need more specific information*

-## Warps
+## Warp
-* Wild warp system to randomly teleport players to a new location from spawn
+The Wild warp system is a unique feature in many online games that allows players to be randomly teleported to a new location from their original spawn point.

-* Targeted warps, up to 6 locations
+This feature is particularly useful in games with large maps or those that require exploration, as it allows players to discover new areas without having to travel long distances on foot.
+In addition to the Wild warp system, this offers targeted warps that allow players to choose from up to six pre-set locations.

+This feature is particularly useful for players who want to quickly travel to specific locations or for those who want to return to areas they have previously explored.
+Overall, these warp systems offer players greater flexibility and convenience when playing online games.

-## Other Features
+## Other Functions
-* Number of bees in a nest/hive is displayed when broken
+* If a nest or hive is broken, the number of bees inhabiting it is shown.
+    *insert screenshot of nest*
-* Dragon death is announced to the server
+* When the dragon is defeated, an announcement is broadcasted to the server.
-* Welcome pack is given on first join
-* Warning against x-ray given when first getting diamonds of any type
+    *insert screenshot of announcement*
+* New players are granted a welcome pack upon their initial login.
+    *insert screenshot of pack*
+* Upon collecting their first diamond, every player receives a warning message cautioning them against using x-ray cheats.
+    *insert screenshot of message*